samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

   <img src="https://cdn.auth0.com/blog/sb/stackblitz-main-view.png" alt="StackBlitz main view">
 </p>

-A really cool StackBlitz features to mention here:
+Some cool StackBlitz features to mention here:

-* StackBlitz lets you save your progress so that you can leave the browser and resume your work later on.
-To save your work, sign up with GitHub to create a StackBlitz profile.
+* StackBlitz lets us save our progress so that we can leave the browser and resume our work later on.
+To save our work, we can sign up with GitHub to create a StackBlitz profile.

-* Your profile showcases all of the work that you have saved in the platform, which effectively allows you to use StackBlitz as an online portfolio that you can share with others, think of it as a **live code resume**!
+* Our profile showcases all of the work that we have saved in the platform, which effectively allows us to use StackBlitz as an online portfolio that we can share with others.
+We can think of it as a **live code resume**!

-* You can also import your GitHub projects into StackBlitz and continue their development in the online editor.
+* We can also import our GitHub projects into StackBlitz and continue their development in the online editor.
 Use StackBlitz to develop team projects, prototypes, whatever you desire, it's all portable and easily accessible through the universal platform that is the web.
 More on this feature later on.

-We can also provide our project with a custom name that would be reflected in its URL.
-To do this, locate the project name in the upper left corner, click on the pencil icon, and provide it a new unique name.
+* We can also provide our project with a custom name that would be reflected in its URL.
+To do this, locate the project name in the top-left corner, click on the pencil icon, and provide it a new unique name.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/sb/change-project-name-in-stackblitz.png" alt="Change project name in StackBlitz">